mamccollum/pkgsuite/README.md

 # pkgsuite

+**WARNING: this currently builds but does not properly package. do not use.**

 This is a fork of the Heirloom pkgtools, derived from OpenSolaris & UNIX SVR4.

 See [README.d](README.d/) for OS-specific documentation & other information.